 (The focus of the projects must always conform to Church teaching on human sexuality.
 However, if you go to a public school, you can still promote purity without promoting religion.
-Since many of the students to whom you’ll be ministering are non-Catholic, Chastity Project has created secular versions of Pure Love, Pure Womanhood, Pure Manhood, and Romance without Regret.)
+Since many of the students to whom you’ll be ministering are non-Catholic, Chastity Project has created secular versions of Pure Love, Pure Womanhood, Pure Manhood, and Love or Lust?)

 Work with the leaders of local youth groups, middle schools, or your high school in order for members of your club to present the message of chastity to them.
 It is especially effective when senior and juniors speak to freshmen and sophomores, or when any high school student speaks to a junior high audience.
 Speakers may wish to practice their talks in front of the club.
 The advisor may be able to assist you in obtaining permission from the teachers or youth ministers to speak to their teens.
 Click here for tips of giving a chastity talk, and here for tips on becoming a chastity speaker.
 If your club is able, you could assign 3-4 members to each parish to visit once a month to stay in contact with the teens.

 Pass out information on the pill and breast cancer on campus during October, (breast cancer awareness month).
 If you connect the message of chastity with issues everyone agrees on (i.e. breast cancer, sex trafficking, etc…), they’ll be more receptive.